 After you’ve decided on these three points, your next step would be to start gathering real-world data to understand some of the high and low moments your customer's experience.

-A couple of good places to start are your customer service team, as well as the analytics team.
-These will help you uncover parts of the behavior flow people go through when they go through your website’s customer journey.
+A couple of good places to gain insight are your customer service team, as well as the analytics team.
+These will help you uncover parts of the behavior flow people go through when they go through your website’s customer journey stages.

-The customer service team can provide you with information about whether or not your customers have already mentioned an individual customer touchpoint (or many) and the sentiment around it, negative or positive.
+The customer service team can provide you with information about common customer interactions, as well as whether or not your customers have already mentioned an individual customer touchpoint (or many) and the sentiment around it, negative or positive.
 It’s a great way to put yourself in your customers’ shoes.

 That brings us to the next step - getting context around your data points.